-Your new oven requires very little maintenance except for cleanliness.
+Your new oven requires very little main-

+tenance except for cleaning.
 Do not allow grease, soil or splatter to build up on the door seal to the oven cavity.
 Use only a mild detergent, water and a soft cloth to clean the door surface and the interior surfaces.
+Odors can be eliminated by boiling a solution of one cup of water and several tablespoons of lemon juice in the oven for 5-7 minutes.
 Litton maintains trained service technicians in all principal metropolitan areas.
 It is suggested that these authorized service agencies be utilized for proper repair and adjustment of your oven.